 On August 18, 2023, Council approved the acquisition and rehabilitation of the Mayfair Hotel for use as interim housing for Inside Safe.
-The site has 294 rooms with a three-level 183 parking space garage which is located in Council District 1.
+The site, which opened and started accepting clients on May 1, 2024, has 294 rooms with a three-level 183 parking space garage and is located in

+Council District 1.
 It was previously used as a part of Project RoomKey (PRK).
-A cash flow loan of \$42,879,270 was authorized from the HEA to be reimbursed from the Community Development Block Grant (CDBG) Fund (\$27,687,000), Proposition HHH Fund (\$5,192,270), and the Municipal Housing Finance Fund (MHFF)
+According to Weingart, as of May 17, 2024, Mayfair was at approximately 63 percent occupancy with 184 participants.
+A cash flow loan of \$42,879,270 was authorized from the HEA to be reimbursed from the Community Development Block Grant (CDBG) Fund (\$27,687,000), Proposition HHH Fund (\$5,192,270), and the Municipal Housing Finance Fund (MHFF) (\$10,000,000).

-(\$10,000,000).
 As of November 10, 2023, \$15,192,270 of the Proposition HHH and MHFF fund loans have been transferred back into the HEA.
-The reimbursement of the CDBG loan is expected to be completed through the Mid-Year Financial Status Report (FSR) by the end of April.
+As of April 25, 2024, \$27,687,000 of the CDBG fund loan was transferred back into the HEA.
 Non-reimbursable costs from the HEA total \$15,633,100 and include costs transferred to the General Services Department (GSD) for escrow (\$1,000,000), CBRE contracted costs for due diligence and project management (\$266,100), first year of operations costs, which includes utilities, facility management, and other associated expenses for building upkeep (\$5,067,000), and rehab costs and associated project management (\$9,300,000).
 Currently, all of these expenses have been transferred to the appropriate department for spending.

-In a recent Municipal Facilities Committee Report released on January 29, 2024 (C.F.
+In a Municipal Facilities Committee Report released on January 29, 2024 (C.F.
 23-0792-S2), GSD provided supplemental information regarding the rehabilitation of the Mayfair Hotel.
 Renovation will be done in multiple phases.
-The goal of the initial move-in (Phase 0, Phase 1A and Phase 1B) is to complete major construction such as 294 room renovation, case management spaces, intake area build-out medical services area, and other code compliance items by April 15, 2024.
-The Deferred Phase 2, which will start early 2024 and last about 10 to 12 months and after participants move-in, will include seismic strengthening, elevator modernization, façade repair, and roof repair.
-The report noted additional costs needed to complete the Phase 2 Phase 2 rehabilitation of the Mayfair.
-These costs include a construction shortfall of \$8,942,270, of which \$5,793,470 will be supported by the HEA.
+The goal of the initial move-in (Phase 0, Phase 1A and Phase 1B) is to complete major construction such as 294 room renovation, case management spaces, intake area build-out medical services area, and other code compliance items.
+Phase 2, which will start later in 2024 after participants move-in and last about 10 to 12 months, will include seismic strengthening, elevator modernization, façade repair, and roof repair.
+The previous report noted that \$8,942,270 in additional costs are needed to complete the Phase 2 rehabilitation of the Mayfair, of which \$5,793,470 will be supported by the HEA.
+Additionally, GSD is expected to submit a transfer request for HACLA's second year of Mayfair operations costs, which includes utilities, facility management, and other associated expenses for building upkeep (\$5,067,000).